Learning Heterogeneous Agent Cooperation via Multiagent League Training: Heterogeneous League Training

-(1) In this paper we propose a \textbf{cooperative} league training algorithm, designed to facilitate heterogeneous agent cooperation.
-As a comparison, AlphaStar is an example of \textbf{adversarial} multiagent league training algorithms where agents are trained to compete.
+(1) In this paper, we propose a \textbf{cooperative} league training algorithm designed to facilitate cooperation among heterogeneous agents.
+As a comparison, AlphaStar is an example of an \textbf{adversarial} multiagent league training algorithm \cite{vinyals2019grandmaster, han2020tstarbot} where agents are trained to compete.

 (2) The AlphaStar league model requires distributed servers with TPUs to run concurrent matches.
-However, our algorithm only needs a single machine with a single GPU to execute the whole training process.
+But our algorithm only needs a single machine with a single GPU to execute the entire training process.
 To achieve this, we redesign the procedure of the league training based on the characteristic of heterogeneous systems.

-(3) We introduce a hyper-network structure, facilitating each agent with the ability to change its cooperative behavior according to its type and the performance of its heterogeneous teammates.
+(3) We propose a hyper-network structure, facilitating each agent with the capability to adapt its cooperative behavior according to its type and the performance of its heterogeneous teammates.